iArxiv

 Outcome

-The final experience delivers a faster, more comfortable reading flow tailored to scientists’ weekly routines.
+The final experience delivers a faster, clearer, more navigable experience that made complex information easier to access and explore, tailored to scientists’ weekly routines.